simmbiote/terraform-crud-api/README.md

 ## Requirements

+### AWS profile

 If not done already, an AWS profile needs to be configured on your device.
-You can do this via the AWS CLI (v2).
+You can do this via the AWS CLI (v2) - https://aws.amazon.com/cli/
 Run `aws configure`
 You will be prompted for your for your AWS Access Key and Secret Key.

+### Terraform cli

+You'll need the terraform cli to provision the infrastructure.
+See https://www.terraform.io/ for installation details.

 ## Overview

 This terraform set will provision:

-A DynamoDB table named ProductCollections.
+- A DynamoDB table named ProductCollections.
 This can be easily changed in the code.
-A Lambda function
+- A Lambda function
-An AWS HTTP API Gateway
+- An AWS HTTP API Gateway
-CloudWatch log groups for API Gateway and Lambda.
+- CloudWatch log groups for API Gateway and Lambda.
-AWS role policies for invoking the lambda function and creating logs.
+- AWS role policies for invoking the lambda function and creating logs.

 ## Provisioning AWS Infrastructure